-Another way we can have a more ethical Easter this year is to be vocal about injustice… like the injustice of cocoa farmers being woefully underpaid for the cocoa that goes into our chocolate.
+Another way you can have a more ethical Easter this year is choosing to be vocal about injustice – like the injustice of cocoa farmers who are being woefully underpaid for the cocoa that goes into your chocolate.

 Romans 4:4 says, “Now to the one who works, his wages are not counted as a gift but as his due”.

 But farmers in West Africa are being paid so little for the cocoa they grow (well below what’s needed to provide for themselves and their families) that they simply can’t afford to hire adult labourers… and cheap labour = child labour.